StM-djohnson/nicerc_physics_pi/README.md

 ### Style

 My Jupyter notebooks use the [Spinzero theme](https://github.com/neilpanchal/spinzero-jupyter-theme) by Neil Panchal.
-This theme emulates a $LaTeX$ document style, and I personally find it pleasing.
+This theme emulates a $\rm\LaTeX$ document style, and I personally find it pleasing.
 Other styles may result in different formatting, etc.